Social SciencesMedia & Communication

 This module focuses on introducing the basic concept and understanding of sustainable agriculture.
 The module will introduce a range of agricultural practices that are economically viable, environmentally sound and socially responsible.
 Applications of these practices will be illustrated through international and local case studies.
 Students will further build up their knowledge and skills through a farming practicum.

-This module is designed to provide basic theoretical foundations and applied skills in building community-based environmental partnerships.
+This module is designed to provide basic theoretical foundations and applied skills in building community-based rural-urban partnerships.
 It looks into contemporary environmental and cultural challenges and how they can be managed sustainably through community partnerships.
-It also explores different types of partnerships, tools and strategies that facilitate the successful design, development, implementation and management of community partnerships.
+It also explores different types of partnerships, tools and strategies that facilitate the successful design, development, implementation and management of sustainability and community partnerships projects.

 - have gained in the HKDSE Examination Level 2 in five subjects including Chinese Language and English Language; or